Rayfall/UE5-Tutorials/README.md

 - Starting to learn Unreal Engine 5 as I have not played around inside the editor much until now.

 ## Section 2: Obstacle Assault
+Create an Obstacle course, much like Fall Guys, to traverse through using a 3rd person character built with C++.

+This tutorial starts the dive into C++.

+Lessons I have learned:
+- Just a good refresher on the basics of C++

 ## Glossary
 | Term | Definition|